BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 3. The video is automatically uploaded to the relevant dashboard type (water heaters, roofing, manufacturing, etc.)
 4. The video is also automatically processed by the AI subsystems for voice-to-text and emotion classification
 5. The videos show up on the relevant dashboard in real time, complete with emotion classification and the other metadata (age of respondent, region of the US the respondent hails from, etc.)

-The “icing on the cake” would be the productize this offering, a la the Amazon API mandate, such that the ability to do 1-5 is offered as a SaaS platform.

 I was fortunate to be able to design, build, and deploy all parts of this video management system, including the infrastructure (AWS with Terraform).
 Video upload via an admin interface in the platform, video processing (FFmpeg), storage (S3 and RDS), sentiment analysis NLP/NLU, and frontend display of the videos and associated sentiment data.